-We calculated the present value of accumulated benefits assuming benefits commence at age 65 and using the discount rate, mortality assumption, and assumed payment form consistent with those disclosed in Note 15 to the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2019.
-While we calculated the present values in the table above assuming that benefits commence at age 65, the table to the right summarizes the cash balance available if the individual had terminated service as of December 31, 2019.
+We calculated the present value of accumulated benefits assuming benefits commence at age 65 and using the discount rate, mortality assumption, and assumed payment form consistent with those disclosed in Note 14 to the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2021.
+While we calculated the present values in the table above assuming that benefits commence at age 65, the table to the right summarizes the cash balance available if the individual had terminated service as of December 31, 2021.

 Name Cash Balance (\$)

-Robert C. Rowe 512,123
+Robert C. Rowe 673,336

-Brian B. Bird 236,850
+Brian B. Bird 272,470

 Heather H. Grahame

+Crystal D. Lail 136,080

-Curtis T. Pohl 458,961
+Curtis T. Pohl 510,337

-Bobbi L. Schroeppel 223,482
+Bobbi L. Schroeppel 258,575

-Under the NorthWestern Energy Pension Plan, a participant's account grows based upon (1) contributions by the company made once per year, and (2) interest credits at the rate of six percent per year.
-Contributions by the company range from (a) three percent to 12 percent for eligible compensation, plus (b) 1.5 percent to six percent for eligible compensation above one-half of the taxable social security wage base.
-Upon termination of employment, an employee who is at least 50 years of age with five years of service may begin receiving a monthly annuity or defer receiving benefits until he or she is required to take a minimum distribution.
+Under the NorthWestern Energy Pension Plan, a participant's account grows based upon (1) contributions we make once per year, and (2) interest credits at the rate of six percent per year.
+Our contributions range from (a) three percent to 12 percent for eligible compensation, plus (b) 1.5 percent to six percent for eligible compensation above one-half of the taxable social security wage base.
+Upon termination of employment, an employee who is at least 50 years old with five years of service may begin receiving a monthly annuity or defer receiving benefits until he or she is required to take a minimum distribution.
 Mr. Rowe currently is eligible for this early retirement option.

 Under the cash balance formula of the NorthWestern Corporation Pension Plan, a participant's account grows based upon (1) annual pay credits, and (2) annual interest credits based on the average federal 30-year Treasury Bill rate for November of the preceding year.
 Pay credits range from three percent to 7.5 percent for compensation below the taxable wage base, and such amounts are doubled for compensation above the taxable wage base.
 Upon termination of employment, an employee (or if deceased, his or her beneficiary) may elect to (a) defer receiving benefits until he or she is required to take a minimum distribution or (b) receive an early retirement benefit of either (i) a lump sum payment equal to the cash balance in the account or (ii) a monthly annuity if age 55 or greater.
 Messrs.
 Bird and Pohl and Ms. Schroeppel currently are eligible for the lump sum early retirement option.
-Mr. Bird also is eligible for the monthly annuity early retirement option.
+Messrs.
+Bird and Pohl also are eligible for the monthly annuity early retirement option.